-The Are You Smarter Than a 5th Grader board game challenges everyone's knowledge of subjects taught in the fifth grade.
-It's a fun trivia game for 2 to 4 players, age 8 and older.
+The Are You Smarter Than a 5th Grader? board game (based on the popular television game show of the same name) challenges everyone's knowledge of subjects taught in the fifth grade.
+It's a fun trivia game for two to four players, ages 8 and up.

 - 2 game boards

 - Pad and pencils

 There are times when you may want to vary the rules of the game to fit different ages or situations.

 - Shorten the game: Change the rules so that you only have to answer five questions correctly before you're allowed to answer the bonus question for a million dollars.

 - Lengthen the game: Change the rules so that a player must answer two questions correctly before they can move to the next space.

 - Make it easier: If you're playing with younger ages or players who need special assistance, you can give extra Peek, Copy, or Save card opportunities to those players.
 You can also change the rules so that you're only answering questions from grades one through three.

 - Make it more difficult: You can remove all "help" cards (Peek, Copy, and Save) and change the rules so that all questions must come from the fifth grade category.